-To fix this, edit Focus Assist by pressing to the right when it is highlighted in the tool bar, and navigate to Peak Threshold.
+To fix this, edit Focus Assist by tapping on it when it is highlighted in the tool bar, and navigate to Peak Threshold.

 Bringing Peak Threshold up to around 30 does a better job of causing only in-focus areas to activate the filter but this is ultimately a balance that may need tweaking depending on the camera/shot.